JacobBITLABS/JacobBITLABS.github.io/_news/announcement_3.md

 related_posts: false
 ---

-Officially started on my master thesis "Object Detection and Tracking from a Drone Perspective with Transformers and fully CNN networks" supervised by Prof. [Aritra Dutta](http://www.aritradutta.com)  and Prof. [Srijan Das](https://srijandas07.github.io).
+Officially started on my master thesis "Object Detection and Tracking from a Drone Perspective with Transformers and fully CNN networks".